-The impact of the current pandemic on the City's financial results for 2020 is unknown at this point.
+The impact of the current pandemic on the City's financial results for 2020 is becoming evident in the financial information presented here.
 The City continues to monitor and adjust as the situation persists.
 Among the actions expected to mitigate the impacts are:

-- Use of reserve funds as appropriate - Introduction of an expenditure restraint program - Reduction of human resource costs as a result of layoff of part-time employees and freeze on hiring of contract staff and students. - Delay of capital spending as appropriate - Delay of funding of one-time expenditures approved in the 2020 budget.
+- Introduction of an expenditure restraint program - Reduction of human resource costs as a result of layoff of part-time employees and freeze on hiring of contract staff and students. - Delay of capital spending as appropriate - Delay of funding of one-time expenditures approved in the 2020 budget. - Use of reserve funds as appropriate - Funding from senior levels of government under Phase 1 of the Safe Restart Program and enhanced cleaning program (approx. \$6.1 million) - Application for additional support under Phase 2 of the Safe Restart Program